 Honorable Mentions: D.H Lawrence Forbidden Art

 Surprisingly, this one has nothing to do with aliens.
 Earthships are passive solar houses made from both natural and up-cycled materials.
 Pioneered by architect Michael Reynolds in the 70’s, these homes utilize sustainable architecture, rely solely on natural energy sources, and are wildly accessible—a person with zero construction skills can build one.
-The best examples of New Mexico’s Earthships can be found in Taos, and you can even rent them by the night.
+The best examples of New Mexico’s Earthships can be found in Taos— a beautifully underrated US city— and you can even rent them by the night.

 Poetic in its simplicity, Four Corners Monument is, plainly, the place where four states—Arizona, New Mexico, Colorado and Utah—meet.
 Not really a destination on its own (this spot is rural with no accommodations and limited services), but a fun and photogenic stop if you’re cruising through.